 Plenty of successful fading strategies exist, but it can be dangerous to blindly go after recent betting trends.
 Sports betting is designed for bettors to fail and for the books to succeed.
 When a particular fading trend starts to become too popular, oddsmakers will do everything they can to shut it down quickly by adjusting their lines and negating any advantage bettors may have had.

 Whether you are hoping to bet on a team or bet against a team in a certain situation, never go into a bet without first doing your homework on key sports betting rules.
 There are plenty of situations where fading a team or the public could be a solid play.
 Information has never been more available to sports bettors than it is right now.
-It is up to you to take advantage as you look for your next winning bet.
+It’s up to you to take advantage as you look for your next winning bet.

 Sports Betting Basics